Rape laws in the United States: Texas

 In Texas, rape is described as Sexual Assault.

 Section 22.011 (a) defines sexual assault as an actor performing various forms of sexual penetration of another person's body without that person's consent.
 Section 22.011 (b) implies that a person's consent is always present, except in 12 specified circumstances that render a person incapable of consenting, such as being forced or coerced with violence or threats by the actor (possibly because of the unequal power balance between the actor and the other person), unconscious or 'physically unable to resist', or having a 'mental disease or defect'.
 Although Subsection (b)(3) and (4) could be interpreted as requiring the other person to resist the sexual assault, in the 2016 Orgain v.
 State case the Second District Court of Appeals ruled that sexual assault is defined by the attacker's use of force or coercion, not by the victim's resistance.
 Texas sexual assault law is therefore coercion-based: the actor requires no freely given consent or affirmative consent from the other person, and the other person cannot freely revoke their implied permanent consent, unless they can satisfy one of the 12 specified circumstances.
 In other words: if the other person claims not to have wanted to have sex with the actor, but cannot be demonstrated to have been incapable of consenting, and the actor cannot be demonstrated to have used some kind of force or coercion, it is not sexual assault under Texas state law.

 Utah

 Utah has several laws regarding rape, rape by objects and statutory rape.

 Vermont

 In Vermont, rape is denominated Sexual Assault.

 Virginia

 In Virginia, there is a single offense of Rape along with Forcible Sodomy and various forms of Carnal Knowledge.

 Washington

-In Washington, there is three degrees for the offenses of Rape and Rape of a Child, and two degrees for Sexual Misconduct with a Minor.
+In Washington, there are three degrees for the offenses of Rape and Rape of a Child, and two degrees for Sexual Misconduct with a Minor.